shangjiaxuan/Simple-shell/.github/ISSUE_TEMPLATE/custom.md

 ---

-[A template for other purposes, e.g contact me]
+[A proxy template for other purposes (freestyle), used e.g to contact me]